Les Fradkin: The Internet Download Years

 In the surf rock market, Fradkin's two Get Wet reissues scored well with "Apache" and "Good Vibrations" seeing success.
 His 2006 production of "They're Coming to Take Me Away, Ha-Haaa!" by Napoleon's Ghost rocked the iTunes charts and brought RRO Entertainment a bona fide download hit single.
 He even recreated the backwards B-side "!aaaH-aH ,yawA eM ekaT oT gnimoC er'yehT."

 Other artists on RRO included Venus In Bluejeans, Edison Lighthouse, the Dirt Surfers, and a four volume tribute to the Byrds entitled "Timeless Flyte" with extensive liner notes by noted Byrds historian John Einarson and rock critic Eric Sorensen.
-Some of the artists on the "Timeless Flyte" project included Andrew Gold, Bill Lloyd, Jefferey Foskett, the Kennedys, the Shambles, Walter Egan, Alice Stuart, Bob Harris, Bedsit Poets, Bill Kaffenberger, the Dixie Bee-Liners, and Tony Poole of Starry Eyed and Laughing.
+Some of the artists on the "Timeless Flyte" project included Andrew Gold, Bill Lloyd, Jeffrey Foskett, the Kennedys, the Shambles, Walter Egan, Alice Stuart, Bob Harris, Bedsit Poets, Bill Kaffenberger, the Dixie Bee-Liners, and Tony Poole of Starry Eyed and Laughing.
 In 2008, he licensed the download rights for the CD Colorado to Liverpool - A Tribute To The Beatles, from Firefall, stars of country rock.

 In October 2008, RRO Entertainment released a YouTube video of his song "Everything Is Wrong" from his Reality - The Rock Opera CD.
 The financial crisis of America which was prophetically depicted in the lyric of "Everything Is Wrong" back in 2003, quickly found a worldwide audience of empathy and drove the download single of "Everything Is Wrong" to the top of Fradkin's best seller Apple iTunes list.

 In May 2009, Fradkin released his second album featuring Starr Labs' Ztar entitled Baroque Rocks!, taking Baroque works by Handel, Bach, and Antonio Vivaldi (including The Four Seasons) and applying rock treatments; Fradkin's classical influence came most fully to the fore with this release.
 Baroque Rocks! also featured a cover version for Ztar of the Mason Williams instrumental "Classical Gas" on which Fradkin performed the entire arrangement on the Starr Labs Ztar and guitar synthesizer.
 This CD also features Fradkin's brand new arrangement for "Canon in D".
 Fradkin performed the entire arrangement on the Starr Labs Ztar, which consists of a brand new melodic composition over the original classical orchestral parts to yield a brand new work.